Madvulcan/GPS-AgentBridge-Android/README.md

 Or transfer the file to your phone and install from the file manager.

 > ⚠️ This is a debug build signed with a debug key.
-For production use, build a release APK with your own signing key.
+For production use, build an APK with your own signing key.

 ## Build from source